There Are So Many Things To Do In Grand Cayman

 Grand Cayman is an island and as such, there are so many water sports to enjoy.
 The water on the south and west side of the island is a little calmer for water sports.

 We enjoyed heading out on the water in all manner of non-motorized water craft.
 We took the sailboat and kayaks out when we stayed at the Ritz-Carlton Grand Cayman.
 It was a great way to enjoy the calm waters along 7 Mile Beach.
 You can also take kayaks and explore the mangroves in various places around the island.
+To transport them around the island, you may want to look at a list of top kayak trailers from Amazon if you are regularly kayaking and want to keep exploring new areas of water.

 But if you want more speed, there are many places where you can rent a wide range of motorized water gear (jet ski PWCs, flyboards, parasailing, a ride on a banana boat or waterskiing).
 Or you can take a boat trip for a tour.